DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 The user research across 3 rounds (highlighter testing, unmoderated interviews and moderated interviews) showed that:

-* participants did not understand that they would only be visible in the list for providers when they had no other applications in-flight
+* participants often did not understand that they would only be visible in the list for providers when they had no other applications in-flight
-* participants expected to be visible all the time
+* participants expected and wanted to be visible all the time
 * fee-funded is not well understood as a term to describe courses with fees to pay
-* there is a preference for waiting to be invited to apply over applying proactively to courses
+* there is sometimes a preference for waiting to be invited to apply over applying proactively to courses
 * information on an FAQs page was perceived to be useful but it was not accessed by all participants
 * it wasn’t clear to participants in the moderated round that they were setting preferences for application sharing, separate to their other applications.